 And remember, making a WorkCover claim isn’t asking your employer to pay out of their pocket – that’s what their workers’ compensation insurance like WorkCover is for.
-Read more about WorkCover claims here.
+Read more things you should know about WorkCover here.

 This will depend on what protocols your employer has put into place, so it will be best to talk with them about what steps you should take.